NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/settings.md

 ### Setting: Rank and Leader Opt-Out

-Changing this setting to true and you will not be shown on the Leaderboard or assigned a rank for all projects.
+Change this setting to true and you will not be shown on the Leaderboard or assigned a rank for all projects.

 ## Security Settings <requires-role role="Root" />